Dr Emily Vereker

-Dr Jennifer Ralph James is Head of the National Office for Research Ethics Committees in Ireland.
-Jennifer leads a high-performing team to ensure that the national system of research ethics review, now an integral component of the Irish infrastructure for health research for the benefit of patients and the wider public.
+Dr Emily Vereker is Acting Head of the National Office for Research Ethics Committees in Ireland and has oversight of a high performing professional team that underpins the national system for research ethics review, now an integral component of the Irish infrastructure for health research.